Confederation Bridge: Operation

 The bridge is operated by Strait Crossing Bridge Limited (SCBL), a subsidiary of the Strait Crossing Development Inc. consortium which built the structure.
 SCBL will privately manage, maintain, and operate the bridge until 2032, when these operations will transfer to the Government of Canada.

 The Government of Canada agreed to pay about $44 million a year for 33 years to Strait Crossing Development Inc., this being the subsidy which was formerly paid to Marine Atlantic to cover operating losses of the ferry system.
 These payments are in effect a mortgage and are being used by the developer to pay off construction costs.
 In 2032, the bridge's ownership will revert to the federal government.

 All tolls charged by SCBL are revenue for the consortium.
 Toll increases are indexed to inflation and regulated by the federal government.
 The consortium has rarely commented upon the profitability of the bridge, but during the structure's 10th anniversary, it was revealed that there had been a 30% cost overrun in construction ($330 million).
 The consortium is forced to cover this out of toll revenue since the federal government ferry subsidy is used to pay for the original tendered price ($1 billion).
 Operating costs for the bridge have also proven expensive, with warranty repairs for asphalt adherence and the complete replacement of all bridge deck lighting cutting into profits.
 Toll revenues have fallen over 30% since the bridge opened, largely because of declining tourism traffic and domestic travel and currently range from $25 to $30 million annually.
 After expenses in 2003, the consortium received a year-end dividend of $2.6 million.

+2026 repaving

+The most significant repaving in the history of the bridge happened in May and June in 2026.